wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 Tested up to: 3.1
 Stable tag: trunk

-SweetCaptcha - Design your own captcha and put your users and your website at first priority.
+SweetCaptcha - Design your own CAPTCHA and put your users and your website at first priority.

 == Description ==